alexisakira/alexisakira.github.io/_misc/rich.md

 ## Avoid paying taxes as much as possible

-Tax avoidance and tax evasion are different.
-Both seek to pay less tax, bot avoidance is legal, while evasion is illegal.
-Do you research on tax avoidance.
+Tax avoidance is different from tax evasion.
+Both seek to pay less tax, but avoidance is legal, while evasion is illegal.
+Do your research on tax avoidance.
 I have already written on this subject [here](https://alexisakira.github.io/misc/tax).
 There are many things you can do to save taxes, such as

 - invest in a health savings account (HSA) to pay for healthcare bills,
 - invest in Roth IRA accounts,